 One of my favorite ways to serve slaw is with a Pulled Pork Sandwich – right on top or on the side.
 A big pet peeve is when the slaw is sliced too thick to go on a sandwich – it pokes out, falls off and it’s hard to take a bite.

 Making Old Fashioned Vinegar Based Cole Slaw:

-If your slaw is going on top of something, consider using a mandolin to shave the slaw to wafer thin slices.
+If your slaw is going on top of something, consider using a mandolin to shave the slaw to wafer-thin slices.
 If you have one with different blades, that’s how to get those lovely little carrot shreds.
-Mine came from Goodwill, but even new, prices have come way down on these handy tools.
+Mine came from Goodwill, but even when buying new, prices have decreased on these handy tools.